 New experiences with Moomin coming April 27th

-Moomintroll: Winter's Warmth key art / Credit Hyper Games Moomintroll looking up at the beautfull Aurora Borealis. / Credit Hyper Games
+Moomintroll looking up at the beautiful Aurora Borealis. / Credit Hyper Games

-This team of 13 people, and one good doggo, have released some very impressive games through the years.
+This team of 13 people, and one good doggo, has released some very impressive games over the years.

 Mørkredd (released December 2020), a tense co-op puzzle game about ferrying a glowing orb through pitch-black darkness.
 It won Nordic Game of the Year in 2021.
-Not bad for a studio of 13 people from Oslo.
+Not bad!

-Snufkin currently sits at Overwhelmingly Positive overall, and 97% positive in recent reviews.
+Snufkin currently sits at Overwhelmingly Positive overall, and 100% Very positive in recent reviews on Steam (data from February 24th, 2026).
 Those are impressive numbers, and Hyper Games has earned them with a fun game rooted in Tove Jansson’s Moomin universe that managed to feel faithful to the source material.

 Now, Hyper Games are on the cusp of releasing their next game in the Moomin universe: Moomintroll: Winter’s Warmth launches April 27th.